 V8: Masterclass Course Review: Reviewing the Method of Development

-In the final two videos, I will be wrapping up with an in-depth painting demonstration on the project I have created during the masterclass.
+In the final four videos, I will be wrapping up with an in-depth painting demonstration on the project I have created during the masterclass.

 Recommended Materials List and Models